-I took a few days off and spent my Memorial Day weekend with some family on the beautiful island of Tobago.
-As mentioned before I’ve been to Trinidad a handful of times, but never Tobago.
-Back in February, my cousin found a flight deal to Trinidad from New York.
-We didn’t really want to spend time in the city, so we called a few family members that lived in Trinidad to join us.
-There were good, bad and “oh my no” moments, but I want to go back.
-Below are 5 reasons I need another weekend in Tobago.
+Using two personal days, I took off from my full-time job to spend Memorial Day weekend in Tobago with family.
+I’ve been to Trinidad a handful of times, but never to Tobago.
+Back in February, my cousin found a flight deal to Trinidad from New York and instantly booked.
+We didn’t really want to spend time in the city, so we called a few family members that lived in Trinidad to join us for a weekend in Tobago.
+There were good, bad and “oh my no” moments, but I want to go back!
+Read more about 5 reasons I need another weekend in Tobago.

 Traveling from Trinidad to Tobago via Ferry

-There really isn’t anything special about the ferry, but it was part of the experience.
+There really isn’t anything special about the ferry, but it was part of the weekend in Tobago experience.
 I took a 2-3 hour boat ride between Port of Spain and Scarborough called the T&T Express.
 To keep passengers entertained, they play music and after a safety video is played, they play a movie.
-You can bring your own food, but there are meals and beverages available for purchase.
-Between the comfy chairs and the Gravol I took to ease my motion sickness, I had the best naps on that boat.
-If you’re not a fan of boats, there are flights available from Port of Spain, Trinidad to Crown Point, Tobago.
+You can bring your own food, but there are also meals and beverages available for purchase.
+Between the comfy chairs and motion sickness medicine, I had the best naps.
+Taking the ferry is about 3 hours, but there are flights available from Port of Spain, Trinidad to Crown Point, Tobago.

 We stayed in a 4 BR, 4.5 bathroom house called Villa Real.
 It was very spacious and the pool wasn’t too deep, going from 3-6 ft.
 As late as it was, the kids were so excited they jumped in once we came in.
 The beach was pretty close, but not walking distance.
 Because we saw water from the balcony of our room, my cousin and I went on a “mini-adventure” searching for the beach.
 We walked through a wooded lot, jumped over a ditch and ran across the road (in flip-flops) only to be blocked by a stream on the other side.
 We ended up turning back to the house and went to the beach the next day.

-View the house tour and some highlights here:
+View the house tour and some highlights in my video below

 Our trip to the Glass Bottom Boat was a total nightmare.
 We chose Frankie’s Tours’ Island Vibes boat which is supposed to be “the best” in Tobago, but everyone had a horrible experience from beginning to end.
 To make the experience worst, our boat driver got into a fight while we were at “no man’s land”.
 The children were scared and the adults were totally disappointed.
 We did get to swim in the Nylon pool, but I wish I got to go snorkeling and there was less drama.